 Denise M. Martz

-Dr. Martz will consider accepting a doctoral student for the Fall of 2024.
+Dr. Martz will not be taking a new doctoral student into her women's health lab for the Fall 2025 PsyD cohort.

 Research Interests